-- Write applications built on the Event API that runs within each user's Citrix Virtual Apps and DesktopsTM or Citrix DaaS (formerly Citrix Virtual Apps and Desktops service) session, to inject the data into the recording.
+- Write applications built on the Event API that runs within each user's virtual session, to inject the data into the recording.

 The Session Recording installation includes an event recording COM application (API) that allows you to insert text from third-party applications to a recording.
 You can use the API from many programming languages including Visual Basic, C++, or C#.
 For more information, see the Knowledge Center article [CTX226844](#).
 The Session Recording Event API .dll is installed as part of the Session Recording installation.
-You can find it at 'C:\program Files\Citrix\SessionRecording\Agent\Bin\Interop.UserApi.dll'.
+You can find it at 'C:\Program Files\Citrix\SessionRecording\Agent\Bin\Interop.UserApi.dll'.